- Covid-19 Notice

 In the San Antonio area, both minimum wage and overtime pay are enforceable by federal law.
 These laws are in place to ensure that all employees are treated fairly and equally and to minimize the abuse of employees.

-Under the fair labor standards act, you, the employee, are entitled to 1.5 times an employee’s regular rate of pay for all hours worked extra after 40 hours in any given week.
+Under the Fair Labor Standards Act, employees are entitled to 1.5 times an employee’s regular rate of pay for all hours worked extra after 40 hours in any given week, as mandated by the Texas Workforce Commission.
 There are no exceptions to this for any business or employee.

 Essentially, this means that if you are paid $10.00 an hour and work 50 hours in the current work week, you should be paid $15.00 for the last 10 hours.